FrankHJCuypers/gaai/README.md

   However, if you still need the *Nexxtmove* app to upload charging information (for reimbursement or others), be very careful as there is no guarantee that it will not interfere.

-*Gaai* is only tested on a the phone versus Nexxtender Home/Mobile versions as indicated in section [Supported Android versions and Nexxtender Home firmware versions](#supported-android-versions-and-nexxtender-homemobile-firmware-versions)
+*Gaai* is only tested on the phone versus Nexxtender Home/Mobile versions as indicated in section [Supported Android versions and Nexxtender Home firmware versions](#supported-android-versions-and-nexxtender-homemobile-firmware-versions)

 At this point *Gaai* can be considered a stable release for the Nexxtender HOME.